Kushankp/RAE-moments/README.md

 2. Azure Computer Vision API key and endpoint
 3. requests library for API calls
 4. python-dotenv library for managing environment variables

+## Connecting to the Azure Vision API

+1. Sign up for the a student account for Microsoft Azure: https://azure.microsoft.com/en-us/free/students/ – no credit card required

+2. Create an instance of the Computer Vision service and get an API endpoint of your instance of the service.

+3. Get a subscription key to authorize your script to call the Computer Vision API.

+4. Update the code with the endpoint and key and test it.

 Installation